 Employees hired for regular positions receive a new employee orientation.
 This is a collaborative effort between the Human Resources Department and the employee's supervisor.
-The employee receives a booklet of pertinent information from Human Resources and has an individual session with HR Staff during the first week of work.
+The employee receives a booklet of pertinent information from Human Resources.
+Every attempt is made to schedule the orientation on the employee's first day of work, and the employee meets with both the employment coordinator or Human Resources representative, and the benefits manager.